 - Information on Advantage Scholarship and other scholarships (not all students are eligible for the Advantage Scholarship).

 - Financial planning.

-- Tuition and fee-free College Success Strategies course during year of admission to the program.
+- Tuition-free College Success Strategies course during year of admission to the program.

-Learn more about the services and activities of the Advantage Program in their newsletter.
+Learn more about the Advantage Program services and activities in our 2016 Fall Newsletter.

 Who is Eligible for Membership in Advantage?

 If you can answer "yes" to some of the following questions, you may be eligible for the Advantage Program.

 - Are you currently enrolled or scheduled for placement in basic-level courses?

 - Have you been out of high school for more than five years?

 - Are you a first generation college student (neither of your parents has a four-year college degree)?